joaompinto/cmdliner/README.md

 # cmdliner

-cmdliner is a python command line parsing library which allows adds command line handling features to your scripts/applications requiring minimal changes to the code.
+Cmdliner is a python command line parsing library focus on extending scripts/applications with command line parsing features while requiring miminal code for the setup.

+## Minimal Use Case
-The minimal use case:
+The minimal use case provides `--version` and `-v(vv)` for verbosity:
 ```python
 from cmdliner import cli, verbose